sumedhgupte/sumedh.github.io/docs/_posts/2021-02-01-tictactoe.md

 layout: post
 permalink: /tictactoe/
 ---
 Tictactoe is probably one of the easiest and earliest games played by humans.
-Here we try to answer the question: What does an optimal strategy for tictactoe look like , and is there **the** optimal strategy ?
+Its easy to design a strategy that is _unbeatable_.
+But, does a better strategy exist ?

 >This post intentionally avoids using **only** ''reinforcement learning'' terminology, in order to cater to a broader audience.
->

 > Prerequisites: python, recursion, numpy

 ### Tictactoe: Objective and Design